-\begin{thm} The periodic geodesics on modular 3-fold $\mathcal M_\Gamma^3$ with sufficiently large values of $\mathcal C$ represent the trefoil cable knots in $S^3\setminus \mathcal K.$ Any cable knot of trefoil can be described in such a way. \end{thm}
+\begin{thm} The periodic geodesics on modular 3-fold $\mathcal M_\Gamma^3$ with sufficiently large values of $\mathcal C$ represent trefoil cable knots in $S^3\setminus \mathcal K.$ Any trefoil cable knot of trefoil can be described in such a way. \end{thm}

 Recall that the {\it cable knots} are special satellite knots, which can be described in the following way (see e.g. \cite{Adams}).
 Take a solid torus with torus knot $K_{p,q}$ on the boundary and tie it up as a non-trivial knot $K.$ When $K$ is the trefoil knot we get the class of knots called the {\it trefoil cables}.